Wikitravel entries for Thailand and Bangkok are highly

 5) You have to pay the meter price, plus a small airport fee (for which

 you get a receipt), plus the toll, if the car takes the tollway to the

 city (not necessary at night, quite necessary during peak hours,

-The workshop will be held at the 2nd floor of the Computer Center/IT building, which may be better known locally (for historical reasons) as the Gem building, or Anyamanee Building.
-This is a
+The workshop will be held at the 2nd floor of the Gem building, a light-brown six-story tall

 One reference point is

 the main (western) gate of the campus with a pond, a large lawn behind it and an

 ornate Thai-style main university auditorium behind the lawn.
 200 meters south along

 the Phayathai Road, there are two small gates leading into the campus.
 If you enter one of these